Family Link Disclosure for Parents

 Allow a second family member to exercise the same controls you have over your child’s account.

-These tools can help you set digital ground rules for your family, but keep in mind that they have limitations and will not always work.
-For example, you won’t be able to see your child’s device location in Family Link, unless the device is on, connected to the internet, and recently active.
+These tools can help you set digital ground rules for your family.
+Some Family Link settings are modifiable on the web, but you’ll need the Family Link app to access the full set of tools.
+For example, you must download the Family Link app to use features for your child’s Android device like screen time limits or app activity.
+Please keep in mind these tools have limitations and will not always work.
+For example, you won’t be able to see your child’s device location in the Family Link app, unless the device is on, connected to the internet, and recently active.
 Additionally, filters like SafeSearch are not perfect, so explicit, graphic, or other content you may not want your child to see makes it through sometimes.

 Google Play Parental Controls & Purchase Approvals